qurator-spk/eynollah/README.md

 Pretrained models can be downloaded from [zenodo](https://zenodo.org/records/17194824) or [huggingface](https://huggingface.co/SBB?search_models=eynollah).

-For documentation on methods and models, have a look at [`models.md`](https://github.com/qurator-spk/eynollah/tree/main/docs/models.md).
+For documentation on models, have a look at [`models.md`](https://github.com/qurator-spk/eynollah/tree/main/docs/models.md).
 Model cards are also provided for our trained models.

 ## Training